tychonievich/cs3330-s2022/markdown/bomb.md

 Because you want to avoid explosions, you'll want to set a breakpoint *before* you run the program so that you can stop the program before it gets to a the function that does the exploding.

 You might find it useful to run, `objdump --syms bomb` to get a list of all symbols in the bomb file, including all function names, as a starting point on where you want your breakpoint.

+Once you hit a breakpoint in GDB or LLDB, `disassemble` will show you the assembly near the breakpoint and `up` step out of the current function into the calling function so you can `disassemble` it too.

 Each phase is doing a different kind of algorithm under the hood, ranging from simple string comparison to recursive data structure traversal.